 For more in-depth information, see our freestanding baths buying guide.

-These baths are great for larger bathrooms, but can also be surprisingly space-efficient.
-The rounded shape slot seamlessly into a bathroom for a streamlined look, offering a large and luxurious bathing space.
+Corner baths are ideal for awkwardly-shaped or small bathrooms.
+The rounded shape slots seamlessly into your space for a streamlined look, offering a surprisingly large and luxurious bathing area.

 There are different designs available within our corner bath range, including the luxurious whirlpool bath, so you can create the feeling of a spa in your own home.

-The Camden corner bath is ideal where space is tight
+The Elsdon offset corner bath is ideal where space is tight

 For more in-depth information, see our corner baths buying guide.